 Our ability to remember music is powerful, and the ability to associate other formats — images, words, smells, feelings – with music, simply by thinking of different songs, means we can recall things we would otherwise have forgotten about.

-If you needed any more of a push, consider this: Music is well-known for being an effective treatment for pain, reducing blood pressure, erasing headaches, boosting your immunity, and making you more intelligent (see the Mozart Effect).
+If you need any more of a push, consider this: music is well-known for being an effective treatment for pain, reducing blood pressure, erasing headaches, boosting your immunity, and making you more intelligent (see the Mozart Effect).

 Above all else, music is just awesome, so why wouldn’t you want to incorporate it into language learning?

-Sam Brinson is a musician and writer in South America Sam Brinson is a struggling musician from New Zealand scaling the depths of South America, and is currently writing for Listen and Learn.
+About the author: Sam Brinson is a musician and writer in South America Sam Brinson is a struggling musician from New Zealand scaling the depths of South America and is currently writing for Listen and Learn.